 Two simple ingredients (Thai Green Curry Paste and coconut milk) makes for a fantastic dish.
 This low carb Thai green chicken curry uses only chicken and baby chestnut mushrooms and is served over the fabulous konjac (shirataki) ‘rice‘.
-I use the Eat Water range, which is available online – or at Holland & Barrett (who often have penny-sales).
+I use the Eat Water range here in the UK, which is available online or at Holland & Barrett (who often have penny-sales).
 Enjoy this lovely, quick curry with freshly chopped coriander sprinkled over..

-Heat the olive oil (or lard) in a wok and lightly season the chicken with salt.
+- Heat the coconut oil in a wok and lightly season the chicken with salt.
 Fry the chicken pieces until golden on the outside, turning regularly.
 (Its OK if they are still raw on the inside - we return them to the pan later to cook through.)
 Remove the chicken pieces with tongs and set aside, leaving the fat in the wok.